-- No shorts or slits in skirts/dresses that are shorter than 4 inches above the knee - No cleavage showing neckline appropriate - No spaghetti straps or shirt with straps less than two inches wide, unless covered by a jacket or top that is worn at all times - No graphic T-shirts - No hats - No showing of skin between shirts and pants/skirts - All staff will wear their district issued ID badges in a visible location. - No flip flops (a sandal, typically of plastic, leather or rubber, with a strap between the big and second toe). - School principal/supervisor discretion on questionable clothing - DMPS permits employees to wear jewelry or to display tattoos at the workplace within the guidelines listed below.
+- No shorts or slits in skirts/dresses that are shorter than 4 inches above the knee - No cleavage showing neckline appropriate - No spaghetti straps or shirt with straps less than two inches wide, unless covered by a jacket or top that is worn at all times - No graphic T-shirts - No hats - No showing of skin between shirts and pants/skirts - All staff must wear their district issued ID badges in a visible location. - No flip flops (a sandal, typically of plastic, leather or rubber, with a strap between the big and second toe). - School principal/supervisor discretion on questionable clothing - DMPS permits employees to wear jewelry or to display tattoos at the workplace within the guidelines listed below.
 Management will take into consideration whether jewelry or tattoos pose a conflict with the employee's job or work environment.
-This includes but is not limited to the following:

-1. Anything that compromises the personal safety of self or others, damage to company property.

-- 2. Interferes with productivity or performance expectations. - 3.
-Offensiveness to co-workers, customers, vendors or others in the workplace based on racial, sexual, religious, ethnic, or other characteristics or attributes of a sensitive or legally protected nature. - 4.
-Corporate or societal norms.
+This consideration includes, but is not limited to the following: - 1.
+Anything that compromises the personal safety of the employee or others or creates a risk of damage to District property. - 2.
+Interferes with productivity or performance expectations. - 3.
+Offensiveness to co-workers, customers, vendors or others in the workplace. - District or societal norms.